 Andrew currently works as a musculo-skeletal expert at the Royal Orthopaedic Hospital in Birmingham.
 He has his own clinics where he assesses, investigates and treats predominantly spinal problems.
 He also works alongside surgeons and physicians within their clinics.

-Along side his clinical practice Andrew is a tutor for Orthopaedic Medicine Seminars and is an Honorary Lecturer at The University of Birmingham, lecturing both qualified physiotherapists and doctors.
+Along side his clinical practice Andrew is a tutor for Orthopaedic Medicine Seminars and is an Honorary Lecturer at The University of Birmingham, lecturing undergraduate medical and physiotherapy students.
 He is also actively involved in research projects and continues to publish his work in peer reviewed journals, as well as presenting at national and international conferences.

 David Rogers – Associate: MSc, BSc, MCSP, HCPC reg